DeanIsMe/SevSeg/README.md

      SevSeg sevseg; //Instantiate a seven segment object

     void setup() {
        byte numDigits = 4;
        byte digitPins[] = {2, 3, 4, 5};
        byte segmentPins[] = {6, 7, 8, 9, 10, 11, 12, 13};
-       bool resistorsOnSegments = false; // 'false' means resistors are on digit pins byte hardwareConfig = COMMON_ANODE; // See README.md for options sevseg.begin(hardwareConfig, numDigits, digitPins, segmentPins, resistorsOnSegments);
+       bool resistorsOnSegments = false; // 'false' means resistors are on digit pins byte hardwareConfig = COMMON_ANODE; // See README.md for options bool updateWithDelays = false; // Default 'false' is Recommended bool leadingZeros = false; // Use 'true' if you'd like to keep the leading zeros bool disableDecPoint = false; // Use 'true' if your decimal point doesn't exist or isn't connected

+       sevseg.begin(hardwareConfig, numDigits, digitPins, segmentPins, resistorsOnSegments,
+       updateWithDelays, leadingZeros, disableDecPoint);
        ...

 digitPins is an array that stores the arduino pin numbers that the digits are connected to.
 Order them from left to right. segmentPins is an array that stores the arduino pin numbers that the segments are connected to.
-Order them from segment a to g , then the decimal place.
+Order them from segment a to g , then the decimal place (if it's connected).
 If you wish to use more than 8 digits, increase MAXNUMDIGITS in SevSeg.h.